shigebeyond/jkmvc/doc/orm/model.md

 Meta data is the database information about this model, including database name, table name, primary key, etc.

-Orm's meta data reprensents by class `com.jkmvc.orm.OrmMeta`, which has the follow properties:
+Orm's meta data reprensents by class `net.jkcode.jkmvc.orm.OrmMeta`, which has the follow properties:
 1. model class
 2. model label, default is model name
 3. table name, default is model name
 4. primary key, , default is `id`
 5. database name, which is defined in `database.yaml`, default is `default`

-When you create a `com.jkmvc.orm.OrmMeta` object, you must pass these properties, just like:
+When you create a `net.jkcode.jkmvc.orm.OrmMeta` object, you must pass these properties, just like:

 ```
 OrmMeta(UserModel::class /* model class */, "User Model" /* model label */, "user" /* table name */, "id" /* table primary key */, "default" /* database name */){}